nextgenthemes/advanced-responsive-video-embedder/README.md

 Version 6 is coming up and things will from that point split into a free Plugin and a pro Addon.
 I carefully do not want to cripple peoples features who are familiar with lazyload and thumbnail mode so I give the Pro Addon out for free to everyone who had the plugin installed before version 6.0.0 Beta.
 If you are happy with the plugin

 * Fix: Jackpack Shortcode Embeds module incompatibility.
+* New: URL parameters are now possible via URLs used for embeds (passed to iframe src).
+* Improved: URL parameters to controll arve features are now 'arve[mode]=' style instead of 'arve-mode='.
 * Improved: Enabled HTTPS support for Viddler and MyVideo.
 * Improved: TED Talks shortcodes now support the 'lang' parameter.
 * Improved: New embed URLs for MyVideo.